scripsi/scripsi.uk/docs/science/geology/legomometer.md

 The old building that I live in is shuddering noticeably every time a bus or heavy vehicle goes past, due to the poor state of the road outside.
 It's got to the point that I and other residents want the local council to do something about it, so I decided to indulge in a bit of citizen science to make our argument more persuasive.

-Looking for ways to measure vibrations within my flat, I explored several options:
+Looking for ways to measure vibrations within my flat, I considered several options:

 - Apps that use a phone's inbuilt accelerometer, eg [Vibration Meter](https://play.google.com/store/apps/details?id=kr.sira.vibration)
 - Accelerometers connected to Arduino or Raspberry Pi eg [Raspberry Pi Sense Hat](https://www.raspberrypi.org/products/sense-hat/)